 Furthermore, if you decide to go to Novigrad, the best time to do so is from June to October.
 The weather in this period is great.
 Although Novigrad is a fun place to go to for just one day, you can easily spend a few days here if you want to get to know the town even better, with quite a few accommodations to choose from in the area.
 So if you’re looking for the best places in Croatia that are off-the-beaten-path, then look no further than Novigrad!

-The 19 best small towns to get off-the-beaten-path in Croatia
+The 19 best small towns that are hidden gems in Croatia

 There you have it!
 These are the 19 most beautiful hidden gems in Croatia.
 If you’re looking to escape the crowds, to discover what Croatia off-the-beaten-path is all about, these are the small towns you need to add to your itinerary.